grycap/im/doc/source/manual.rst

 .. confval:: REMOTE_CONF_DIR

    Directory to copy all the ansible related files used in the contextualization.
+   The default value is :file:`/tmp/.im`.

+.. confval:: PLAYBOOK_RETRIES

+   Number of retries of the Ansible playbooks in case of failure.
-   The default value is :file:`/tmp/conf`.
+   The default value is 1.

 .. _options-xmlrpc: